krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-30-async-manual.md

 to DB.
 You have different flush strategies in Hibernate.
 The default one is ```AUTO```, you can read about them in the [Javadocs](https://javadoc.io/doc/org.hibernate/hibernate-core/5.6.14.Final/org/hibernate/FlushMode.html){:target="_blank"}.
+What you see in the flame graph is exactly Hibernate looking for a dirty entities that should be flushed.

 What can be done about that?
 Well, first of all, it should be forbidden to develop a large Hibernate application without reading the